JEB12345/Sensor_Board/README.md

 This project was built using KiCAD version (2013-mar-2013)-testing.
 There maybe compatablility issues associated with older versions of KiCAD.

-#TODO Make a write up of how the files are organized and what is needed to build this board

 The files are organized as follows:
 /Schematics: This is where all the schematic files for the Sensor Board are located including the net file.
 /Board: All the files associated with the physical board are located here.
 The layout and Gerber files.